ricardobarbieri/CodeQuest-Arena-DataPython-Churn-Rate-Predictor-v2.0/README.md

 ### 👤 Author

-Developed by Ricardo Barebieri for the CodeQuest Arena — DataPython challenge.
+Developed by Ricardo Barbieri for the CodeQuest Arena — DataPython challenge.